-Colloquium is a gathering of scholars to explore salient topics in church music ministry, artistic missions, and worship.
-Colloquium I features a series of presentations by invited professionals from various disciplines.
-May be repeated with credit.
+Colloquium is a gathering of students, scholars, and practitioners to explore salient topics in church music, worship ministry, and artistic missions.

+Colloquium features a series of presentations by invited professionals from various disciplines as well as presentation opportunities and special topics for doctoral students.
+May be repeated.